nikandfor/json/README.md

 Yet another json library.
 It's created to process unstructured json in a convenient and efficient way.

-There is also some set of [jq](https://jqlang.github.io/jq/manual/) filters implemented on top of `json.Decoder`.
+There is also some set of [jq](https://jqlang.github.io/jq/manual/) filters implemented on top of `json.Iterator`.

 ## json usage

-`Decoder` is stateless.
+`Iterator` is stateless.
 Most of the methods take source buffer and index where to start parsing and return a result and index where they stopped parsing.

 None of methods make a copy or allocate except these which take destination buffer in arguments.